StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-had prepared the next frame and written it to the socket send buffer, it would again call kevent() to block and wait to be notified that it is time to begin work on the following frame.
+had prepared the next frame and written it to the socket send buffer, it would again call kevent() to block and wait to be notified when it became time to begin work on the following frame.
 This allows the VNC RFB screen sharing server to stay just one frame ahead of